doctorfree/musicplayerplus.dev/_tabs/configuration.md

 vault from the either the command `mppinit discogs` or `mppinit discogs local` will be located in the folder specified by `DISCOGS_DIR` in `mpprc`.

-See the [Obsidian Custom Discogs README](https://github.com/doctorfree/Obsidian-Custom-Discogs#readme) for details on setup and maintenance of a Discogs Obsidian vault.
+See the [Obsidian Custom Discogs README](https://github.com/doctorfree/Obsidian-Custom-Discogs#readme){:target="_blank"}{:rel="noopener noreferrer"} for details on setup and maintenance of a Discogs Obsidian vault.